Krauser123/SPO_App_Deployer/README.md

 # SPO_App_Deployer
-Script to made your App deploys to Sharepoint Online easier.
+This script are made to make your app deploys to Sharepoint Online easier.
 Feel free to edit or modify it.

+* Add more functionality or remove all useless stuff if you only want to deploy one package.
-You can add more menu items or params following your own needs.
+* Add more menu items or params following your own needs.

 ## Requiriments
 * Gulp.js (https://gulpjs.com/)